CJS 481. INTERNSHIP IN CRIMINAL JUSTICE 2-4 sh

 1. Identify an internship site.
 It is your responsibility to identify a potential field placement and an on-site supervisor.
 You may want to make appointments to talk to several people working in CJS-related positions.
 Other resources include the faculty on the CJS Advisory Committee and the staff at the Student Professional Development Center.
 The work you propose to do must be CJS in nature and it must be supervised by a qualified person at the internship site.

-2. Determine the number of hours you will work.
-In general, you may receive one hour of credit for every 40 hours of work on-site.
+2. Determine the number of hours you will work using the table below.
+In general, you receive approximately one hour of credit for every 40 hours of work on-site.
 Forty hours at one site fulfills Elon's Core Curriculum Experiential Learning Requirement (ELR).
-Most students find it takes more than 40 hours to become a contributing worker at their internship site; consider committing to 80, 120 or even 160 hours of work.
+Most students find it takes more than 40 hours to become a contributing worker at their internship site; consider committing to 80, 140 or even 182 hours of work.
 A total of 4 credit hours of internship may be applied as an elective in the CJS minor.
 Distributed across the semester, the work-load looks approximately like this:

 3. Find a faculty sponsor.
 A faculty member on the CJS Advisory Committee must agree to serve as your faculty sponsor.
 Meet with your faculty sponsor to discuss your learning goals, your academic assignments and your planned contacts.
 Students often do background reading, write daily fieldnotes, and complete a final paper, project or presentation for their academic assignments.
 You will meet periodically with your faculty sponsor, so your progress may be monitored and any problems addressed.